chendaniely/2023-05-01-git/README.md

-# 2023-01-05-git
+# 2023-01-05: Git Basics Lesson

+Notes and files for the git basics lesson

+## Basic Commands

-- `git init`: initialize git repository (repo)
-	- do not nest git repos
+- `git init`: initialize git repository (repo) - do not nest git repos
 - `git status`: tells you things about what's going on

 - `git add`: `git add README.md` add the file to the staging area
 - `git commit`: take whatever is in the staging area and commit it
 	- `git commit -m "MY MESSAGE"`: quick oneliner message

+## History

 - `git log`: show you the log of all commit messages
 	- `git log --oneline`: 1 line view of log